Architecture Overview

 });

-Core emits events like app.booting, app.booted, router.matched, and page.saved.
-See Standard Events for the full list.
+Core emits events such as app.booting, app.booted, router.matching, router.matched, page.loading, page.saved, queue.job.processing, and the exception reporting hooks.
+See Standard Events for the authoritative list.

 Modules #